core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Message Processing {#intermediaries-e2e-security-processing}

-Compared to {{intermediaries}}, the following additions apply when informative responses are protected end-to-end between the origin server and the clients.
+Compared to {{intermediaries}}, the following additions apply when informative responses are protected end-to-end between the origin server and the origin clients.

 After the origin server sends an informative response, each proxy simply forwards it back to the (previous hop towards the) origin client that has sent the observation request.